Fdoel/Fdoel/README.md

 - 👋 Hi, I’m @Fdoel
-- 👀 I’m interested in all sort of things that are not boring and repetative
+- 👀 Interested in Finance, Statistics and Machine Learning
-- 🌱 I’m currently learning R and python
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me vandendoel@ese.eur.nl
 <!---